Sanskar-Rijal/Note_App/README.md

   - **Theme**: The app uses a dynamic color palette for Android 12 and above, adapting to the system-wide theme changes.
 For devices running below Android 12, the app defaults to a purple theme.

+ Here are some **non-functional requirements** that you can include in the README for your note-taking app.
+These describe the system's overall qualities and performance expectations.

+### **Non-functional Requirements**

+1. **Security:**
+   - The app uses biometric authentication (fingerprint or phone pattern) to secure access to notes, ensuring that only authenticated users can view and modify their content.

+2. **Performance:**
+   - The app should load quickly and be responsive, providing smooth navigation between screens, even with a large number of notes.
+   - Biometric authentication should process efficiently, with minimal delay in granting access to the notes.

+3. **Reliability:**
+   - The app must handle errors gracefully, such as failed biometric authentication or hardware unavailability.
+   - It should ensure data consistency, with reliable saving, updating, and deleting of notes.

+4. **Usability:**
+   - The app follows modern Android UI guidelines with Material 3 design, ensuring a user-friendly and intuitive experience.
+   - It adapts to different screen sizes and orientations (portrait and landscape modes).

+5. **Compatibility:**
+   - The app supports Android 8 (API level 26) and above, with dynamic theming for devices running Android 12 and later, ensuring compatibility across a range of devices.

+6. **Maintainability:**
+   - The app is modular, with clearly defined components and view models, making it easy to maintain and extend.
+   - Hilt is used for dependency injection, ensuring that code is clean, manageable, and easy to test.

+7. **Extensibility:**
+   - The app is designed to allow for future expansions, such as adding more note-related features (e.g., categorization, reminders) or additional security features.

+8. **Data Privacy:**
+   - User notes are stored locally on the device.
+   - The app does not send or share any user data externally.

+9. **Efficiency:**
+    - The app minimizes resource usage, ensuring low battery consumption and efficient memory usage, even during background operations.

+---

 ## Tech Stack

 - **Programming Language**: Kotlin